julowe/fire-pumpkin/README.md

 The root of this repo includes the arduino code to move a servo when triggered by a PIR sensor or a button, an STL file of a model that holds a servo and a can of hairspray, and the SCAD file for that model so you can edit dimensions if needed.
 Specific BOM is below.

 The code and model are fairly simple.
 Code mostly cobbled together from product examples.
 Holder has the can angled in and friction fit, has 4 holes in the bottom to nail holder into a pumpkin/whatever.
 I left it up to you to deal with placement of arduino and wiring.
+And also left it to you to figure out flame/ignition source and placement.
+I used a tea light, as I didn't have the time to experiment with electronic sparkers/ignition options.
+A tea light doesn't work all that well, but I'd rather the flame go out (usual failure mode) and this all fail to ignite, rather than it igniting too much/often...
+As a starting point, I found the best placement of a tea light to be roughly 1.5" below nozzle, and 3" away from nozzle.

 ### Bill Of Materials